andreas-bauer/TikZ/README.md

 # Beauty and the TikZ

-This is collection of my and other TikZ figures.
+This is collection of my and others' TikZ figures.

 ## My Figures